 - Transplant physicians request donors age 18-45 more than 90 percent of the time for their patients.

-- Gift of Life is accredited by the World Marrow Donor Association and is a member of the global registry, Bone Marrow Donors Worldwide.
+- Gift of Life is accredited by the World Marrow Donor Association (WMDA), the de-facto organisation overseeing the international exchange of blood stem cells and promoting the interest of volunteer donors.

 - Gift of Life makes its donors available globally via the Bone Marrow Donors Worldwide (BMDW) database, a service of the WMDA.